The Maze group has been one of the subtlest hacking groups in recent history.

-The Ragnar Locker seem to continue the activities of the original organization.
-They may have carried out the attack against Campari at the end of last year.
+The Ragnar Locker seems to continue the activities of the original organization.
+They may have attacked Campari at the end of last year.

-How can you defend from this kind of threats, then?
+How can you defend yourself from this kind of threat, then?

-Encryption and backup of date are key step to achieve protection in the business and the private spheres alike.
+Encryption and data backup are key steps to achieve protection in the business and the private spheres alike.

 Multi-factors protocols could help, too.